aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/slicercache/_index.md

 ### getCrossFilterType() {#getCrossFilterType--}

 <b>@deprecated.</b> Please use the 'crossFilterType' property instead.
-Returns or sets whether a slicer is participating in cross filtering with other slicers that share the same slicer cache, and how cross filtering is displayed.
-Read/write
+Indicates how to show items with no data of slicer.

 ```javascript
 getCrossFilterType() : SlicerCacheCrossFilterType;